ohscar/rmalloc/doc/paper/conclusion.rst

 Noteworthy is that dlmalloc still performs better than Jeff with compacting and specific support for maximum available memory.
 It is possible that fitting Jeff's interface on top of an existing tested and quick allocator, e.g. dlmalloc, would have given better runtime characteristics in both space and time.
-Jeff is a very simplistic implementation of a buddy-style allocator without any pools for small objects and similar feats found in most modern allocators.
+Jeff is a very simplistic implementation of a buddy-style allocator without any pools for small objects and similar techniques found in most modern allocators.

-Another conclusion to be drawn from the graphs is that there are cases where a fairly naive allocator, such as Jeff, still performs almost as good as a more complex allocator, such as dlmalloc.
-There might be cases where the trade-off in code size versus memory efficiency and speed might are worth it, e.g. when the amount of code storage media is limited, again, common in embedded systems with only kilobytes of code ROM.
+Another conclusion to be drawn from the graphs is that there are cases where a fairly naive allocator, such as Jeff, still performs almost as well as a more complex allocator, such as dlmalloc.
+There might be cases where the trade-off in code size versus memory efficiency and speed might be worth it, e.g. when the amount of code storage media is limited, again, common in embedded systems with only kilobytes of code ROM.

 Jeff still does perform quite well, which means the idea itself could be expanded on in the future.
 Due to time constraints, larger applications that are more similar to real-life situations could not be tested since the lockops calculation took too long time.
-Speed and memory characteristics could very well differ for such an application, esecially if it was running for a longer time.
+Speed and memory characteristics could very well differ for such an application, especially if it was running for a longer time.

 Limitations and Future Work